k0r1g/twinbench-kori/READMEv2.md

 ### 3. Recall Test (R)

 **What it measures:**
-Has A retained and internalized the knowledge so far?
+Has A retained and internalised the knowledge so far?

 **Implementation:**
 1. After each Q&A, quiz A on randomly selected previously revealed chunks: